-The proceeds of the Advance will be used by the Borrower for general banking purposes, but the Lender shall not be concerned with the application thereof.
+The proceeds of the Subordinated Loan will be used by the Borrower for its general banking purposes, but the Lender shall not be concerned with the application thereof.

-2.3 Facility Fee and other costs
+2.3 Facility Fee and Other Costs

-In consideration of the Lender agreeing to advance the facility to the Borrower, the Borrower shall pay (a) a fee of U.S.\$600,000 to the Lender in connection with the provision of the Facility (the "Facility Fee") and (b) certain costs and expenses which may arise and which are referred to under the Upfront Fee Side Letter between the Lender, the Borrower and the parties thereto (the "Other Costs").
+In consideration of the Lender agreeing to advance the Subordinated Loan to the Borrower, the Borrower shall pay (a) a fee of U.S.\$2,098,148.60 to the Lender in connection with the provision of the Subordinated Loan (the "Facility Fee") and (b) certain costs and expenses which may arise and which are referred to under the Upfront Fee Side Letter between the

+Lender, the Borrower and the other parties thereto (the "Other Costs"), by way of an additional facility fee.